samuelgja/oustate/README.md

 hook for getting state with caching control - it's useful for async computed states - when on first load it went to the suspense, but on second change it will returns loading state + old state

-Keep in mind that using selector functions in `useStateValue` hook don't need to be memoized!
+Keep in mind that using selector functions in all hooks **don't need to be memoized!**
 [Selectors no longer need to be memoized](https://github.com/reactwg/react-18/discussions/86)

 **👋 Welcome back inline functions 👋**